browserengineering/book/book/accessibility.md

 who is not looking at a screen.
 An example is a `<div>` that is present only to create space or a background color.

 Further, the semantics are sometimes a bit different than layout and paint.
-So we'll need to create a new *accessibility* tree in rendering to implement it.
+So instead of shoehorning something into the layout tree or the DOM, we'll need to create a new *accessibility tree* in rendering to implement it.
 Add a new rendering pipeline phase after layout and before paint to build this tree.

 ``` {.python expected=False}
 class Tab: